Sensaphone/ValuStor/README.md

 # ValuStor
 ValuStor is a key-value pair database solution originally designed as an alternative to memcached.
+It resolves a number of out-of-the-box limitations including lack of persistent storage, type-inflexibility, no direct redundancy or failover capabilities, poor scalability, and lack of SSL support.
 It can also be used for [JSON](#json) document storage and distributed message queue applications.
 It is an easy to use, single-file, header-only C++11-compatible project.

-Memcached has a number of out-of-the-box limitations including lack of persistent storage, type-inflexibility, no direct redundancy or failover capabilities, and poor scalability.
-This project resolves these issues by wrapping key-value pair operations around [ScyllaDB](https://www.scylladb.com), a Cassandra-compatible database written in C++.

-ScyllaDB is a disk-backed data store with an in-RAM cache.
+This project wraps key-value pair operations around [ScyllaDB](https://www.scylladb.com), a Cassandra-compatible database written in C++.
+It is a disk-backed data store with an in-RAM cache.
-As such, it performs extremely well for this application.
 In many cases, the entire data set can be stored in the database cache, resulting in 100% cache hits.
-Under the rare circumstances where data is not in the ScyllaDB cache, the database itself is one of the highest performing disk-based databases that exists anywhere.
+If the data can only be found on disk, ScyllaDB is still one of the highest performing, lowest latency, disk-based databases anywhere.
-A single properly spec'ed server can serve as many as a million transactions per second even if it has to hit the disk.

-ScyllaDB is a NoSQL eventually-consistent database, which is fine for many cache applications.
+ScyllaDB is a NoSQL eventually-consistent database, which is advantageous for many cache applications.
 Memcached makes no guarantees that a key will return a value that was previously stored.
 When a memcached node goes down that data is lost.
-ScyllaDB, with built in redundancy, can almost always return something, even if it is an older version.
-Inconsistencies can be repaired and resolved.
+A ScyllaDB cluster, with built in redundancy, can almost always return something.
+This project makes use of [tunable consistency](#consistencies) by seeking high levels of consistency, but adaptively allowing for lower levels of consistency in exchange for higher availability.
+Full quorum-level consistency can be used to mirror other databases' all or nothing availability.

 With memcached you were limited to the amount of RAM allocated on each memcached node.
 There was no automatic way to scale ever higher because cache evictions increased cache misses.
 ScyllaDB lets you easily scale up arbitrarily as demand increases.
 With configurable levels of redundancy, you can decide how many copies of each piece of data you want on each database node according to your own tolerance for failure.

-ScyllaDB also supports tunable consistency.
-This project makes use of this by seeking high levels of consistency, but adaptively allowing for lower levels of consistency in exchange for higher availability.
-It is also possible to tune this to require full quorum-level consistency that mirrors memcached's all or nothing availability.

-Using a fully typed database, we can do more than just "string => string" key-value pairs.
-The project [supports](#configuration) integers, floating-points, strings, bytes (blobs), and uuids.
+By using a fully typed database, we can do more than just "string => string" key-value pairs.
+The project [supports](#configuration) integers, floating-points, strings, bytes (blobs), UUIDs, and JSON.
 C++ templates make it easy to integrate different combinations.

 There is one important caveat.
 While memcached allows support for a fixed memory profile, the ScyllaDB data store does not.
 Memcached keeps performance guarantees by evicting cached data, while ScyllaDB retrieves it from disk.
 The extreme performance of ScyllaDB makes this negligible for many applications.
 However, to maintain strict absolute RAM-based access performance, [enough memory is required](http://docs.scylladb.com/faq/#do-i-ever-need-to-disable-the-scylla-cache-to-use-less-memory) to store the full data set.
 Alternatively, precision use of TTL records for automatic deletion of old cache records is supported.

 ## Key Features
 * Single header-only implementation makes it easy to drop into C++ projects.
 * A optional [backlog](#backlog) queues data in the event that the database is temporarily down.
-* Adaptive fault tolerance, consistency, and availability.
+* [Adaptive](#consistencies) fault tolerance, consistency, and availability.
 * SSL support, including client authentication
 * Supports a variety of native C++ data types in the keys and values.
  * 8-, 16-, 32-, and 64-bit signed integers